A Basic Guide on How to Generate an Accessibility Statement

-Consider putting it on the footer.
-It should also appear on the footer of every page of the website.
+Consider putting it in the footer of your site, which appears on every page of your site.

-- If you have a website accessibility statement, update it to reflect that you’re aware of this issue and care about them.
+- If you have a website accessibility statement, update it to reflect that you’re aware of any issues and are correcting them.

 - Ensure that your statement includes your accessibility goals and how users can reach you for assistance.

 An accessibility statement is a sensitive document that should be on your website.
 While it may seem like a simple document, a few intricacies are involved, as discussed above.

 Additionally, your website should have an accessibility statement even if it’s not yet fully accessible.
 This way, you can show users that you intend to become ADA compliant.